MaySoMusician/feather-memoir/.openhands/microagents/repo.md

 ## AdonisJS v6

 Your knowledge of AdonisJS is outdated.
 You only know versions prior to v5, but we are using **v6** in this project.
 Make sure to read the latest documentation located in `/adonisjs-docs/`.
+You must first check the ToC of the doc is located at `/adonisjs-docs/db.json`.